-Generally, assisted living comes out to an estimated 60-70% of a similar sized room in a nursing home, according to the census bureau.
+Generally, assisted living comes out to an estimated 60-70% of a similar-sized room in a nursing home, according to the census bureau.
 That means a bill between $50 and $120 per day.
 Seems like a lot right?
-This article will detail a few different ways you or your loved one can pay for the care they need.
+This article will detail a few different ways you or your loved one can pay for Assisted Living.

 Just as with real estate, assisted living prices vary by location.
 You can do a simple search online and find charts that have the average price per state.
 For our purposes, an estimate by Metlife Insurance Co. places the national average at around $4200 per month for the year of 2016, the last year calculated.
 We can only assume it has gone up since then as residents in assisted living should expect to see a 3-5% annual increase in the base rent per year.
 Even in-home care, once an alternative, has exceeded the costs of assisted living for many people’s needs.